danlin604/portfolio-gatsby/src/markdown-pages/resume.md

 # Dan

 I am a software developer.
 JavaScript and web security is my current passion.
-There is little else that I enjoy more than to sit down, and grok new ideas.
-I'll be updating this website in my spare time, so be sure to check back occasioanlly for new content!
+There is little else that I enjoy more than to sit down and grok new ideas.
+I'll be updating this website in my spare time, so be sure to check back occasionally for new content!

 ## Skills